Water Control Solutions

 )

 Recently, one of our customers asked how is it possible for two pilots to operate on the same hydraulic control valve without interfering with each other's operation.
-In this short blog, we will describe how hydraulic control valves with two pilots operate.
+In this short blog, we will describe how hydraulic flow control valves with two pilots operate.

 Question